 The VAT refund amount in Portugal depends on the VAT rate applied to the eligible items purchased.
 There are different rates for taxes in Portugal when it comes to various goods and services.
 The standard VAT rate is 23 percent, and the reduced rates are 13 percent and 6 percent, applicable to specific items like bottles of wine, medicines, books, and optical lenses.

-How do I claim tax back from Portugal airport?
+How to claim VAT in Portugal airport?

-- Depending on whether the purchased item is in your checked or hand luggage, visit the e-Taxfree Portugal kiosk with your passport, boarding pass, and tax-free form.
+4. Visit the e-Taxfree Portugal kiosk with your passport, boarding pass, and tax-free form.

 What are the VAT rules in Portugal?